 So, if you've been on the internet recently, you might have seen this.

 That is a link to an absolutely hilarious review left on Yelp by a lost and confused American tourist—named Kyle W—who found himself in Berghain on a recent trip.
-Our plucky patriot hadn't planned on braving the dark corridors of Berlin's techno mecca, but ended up talking to a pair of English tourists in a bar, who convinced him that Berghain was 'the' nightlife spot worth knowing about.
-Kyle W sorted out his dress-code, took the relevant advice with regards to keeping his phone in his pocket, and managed to make it past the tattooed, pierced bouncer we of course recognise as Sven Marquardt.
+Our plucky patriot hadn't planned on braving the dark corridors of Berlin's techno mecca, but ended up talking to a pair of English tourists in a bar, who convinced him that Berghain was "the" nightlife spot worth knowing about.
+Kyle W sorted out his dress-code, took the relevant advice with regards to keeping his phone in his pocket, and managed to make it past the tattooed, pierced bouncer we of course recognize as Sven Marquardt.
 From there on, he's in, and Kyle W's nightmare begins.

 "On the way to grab a beer, I pass in disbelief, a bearded guy butt fucking the crap out of another bearded dude.
 You could smell feces and sweat.
 I take my eyes off of that situation and it only gets worse.
 There's another guy, and I kid you not…he's got his arm, almost to his elbow, up another guys ass!
 I thought it was a magic trick or an illusion.
 It WASN'T!
 The guy that's basically getting impaled is enjoying it!"